What Is A Contingent Offer, And Why Is It Used?

 Prepare Yourself For The Mortgage

-Know your current FICO® Score: There are several places online that will give you a free credit score.
+- Know your current FICO® Score: There are several places online that will give you a free credit check.
 However, you want to focus on your FICO® Score when it comes to getting a mortgage.

-Lower your credit utilization: Credit utilization is a huge factor when it comes to your credit score.
+- Lower your credit utilization: Credit utilization is a huge factor when it comes to your credit score.
 You should be paying down as many credit cards as possible so that this factor can help increase your score.
-The lower your utilization, the better your credit score will be and the lower your loan’s interest rate will be.
+The lower your utilization is, the better your credit score will be and the lower your loan’s interest rate will be.

 Home Sale Contingency

-There are two different types of home sale contingencies and we discuss them below:
+There are two different types of home sale contingencies.
+We’ll discuss them below:

 Sale And Settlement Contingency

-However, it does come with the stipulation that the buyer is given the opportunity to remove the contingency within 24 – 48 hours of the seller receiving another offer.
+However, it does come with the stipulation that the buyer can remove the contingency within 24 – 48 hours of the seller receiving another buyer’s offer.

-As long as the buyer’s home closes on the date listed in the offer, the contract will remain valid, but the agreement can be terminated if the house doesn’t close, the contract can be terminated.
+As long as the buyer’s home closes on the date listed in the offer, the contract will remain valid, but the agreement can be terminated if the house doesn’t close on time.

-There is a ton of work that goes into closing on your home, and each small step clears the way for your most important purchase.
+A ton of work goes into closing on your home, and each small step clears the way for your most important purchase.
 These common contingencies are set in place to protect the buyer and seller so both are happy with the purchase agreement.

 Once all of these contingencies have been met, it’s time to finish your closing process and get ready to move into your new home.